AnishTatke/CMILImageClassification/README.md

 Thus we see that there is an obvious class imbalance and we need to resolve that issue before or while we train the model on the given dataset.

 Lets load all images and log their shapes.
-We need to check if any preprocessing is needed on the images before the are trained/evaluated.
+We need to check if any preprocessing is needed on the images before they are trained/evaluated.
 The below given histogram shows the distribution of the widths and heights of all the images.

 ![histogram](assets/size_histogram.png)